steelcake/cherry-pipelines/README.md

 - `CHERRY_PIPELINE_KIND`, "evm" or "svm".
 - `CHERRY_PIPELINE_NAME`, name of the pipeline to run e.g. "erc20_transfers".
 - `CHERRY_FROM_BLOCK`, specify the block that the indexing should start from. defaults to 0.
 - `CHERRY_TO_BLOCK`, specify the block that the indexing should stop at. has no default.
-Indexing waits for new blocks
+Indexing waits for new blocks when it reaches the tip of the chain if this argument is left empty.
 - `CHERRY_EVM_PROVIDER_KIND`, specify which provider to use when indexing evm chains.
 Can be `hypersync` or `sqd`.
-Has no default an is required when indexing evm.
+Has no default and is required when indexing evm.
-- `CHERRY_EVM_CHAIN_ID`, specify the chain_id when indexing an evm chain. has no default and is required when indexing evm. when it reaches the tip of the chain if this argument is left empty.
+- `CHERRY_EVM_CHAIN_ID`, specify the chain_id when indexing an evm chain. has no default and is required when indexing evm.
 - `CLICKHOUSE_HOST`, defaults to `127.0.0.1`.
 - `CLICKHOUSE_PORT`, defaults to `8123`.
 - `CLICKHOUSE_USER`, defaults to `default`.